 Pat O’Laughlin Award

-FRIDAY, OCTOBER 7th, 6pm.
-Former trial attorney and mayor of Los Gatos Pat O’Laughlin was a regular at Listowel, and had a passion for writing and poetry.
-Pat passed away in 2008, and we honor him with a “Pat O’Laughlin Contribution to Literature Award.”
-Opening night reception,
+FRIDAY, OCTOBER 7th, 6pm at Opening Night Reception.
+Former trial attorney and mayor of Los Gatos, Pat O’Laughlin, who passed away in 2008, was a regular at Listowel, and had a passion for writing and poetry.
+We honor him with a “Pat O’Laughlin Contribution to Literature Award.”

 POETRY & SCIENCE